anon-hiktyq/FSE2026-ASGSE/README.md

 # ASGSE

 ASGSE is a toolkit designed for end-to-end generation of ACSL specifications for C programs.
-It offers a complete workflow, including dedicated runners and comprehensive logging capabilities, and is submitted as an FSE 2026 artifact for "Integrating Symbolic Execution with LLMs for Automated Program Specifications Generation."
+It is submitted as an FSE 2026 artifact for "Integrating Symbolic Execution with LLMs for Automated Program Specifications Generation."

 ### Overview of ASGSE